mpurbo/MMPReactiveCoreLocation/README.md

 ## Roadmap

-Most of the CLLocationManager functionalities including iBeacon, region monitoring, visit monitoring, etc. has been implemented *but* has not been extensively tested so there's bound to be bugs.
+Most of the CLLocationManager functionalities including iBeacon, visit monitoring, heading updates, etc. has been implemented *but* has not been extensively tested so there's bound to be bugs.
 I'm planning to use this in real world projects so it should be actively maintained.
 Contributions are welcomed.

 I will write more usage samples and documentation as I fix bugs and write tests.
 In the meantime, if you have any question on how to apply certain CLLocationManager usage pattern using this library, please feel free to contact me or open issues.